 - See the situations where the opt-out will not apply

-If you provide us with your mobile phone number, we may use this to send you reminders about your appointments or other health screening information.
-Please let us know if you do not wish to receive reminders on your mobile.
+If you provide us with your mobile phone number, we will use this to send you text reminders about your appointments or other health screening information.
+Please let us know if you do not wish to receive text reminders on your mobile.

 Where you have provided us with your email address, with your consent we will use this to send you information relating to your health and the services we provide.
 If you do not wish to receive communications by email please let us know.